AI4SCR/ai4bmr-datasets/paper.md

 ## 🙏 Acknowledgements

 We thank Drs.
 Raza Ali, Dr. Lena Cords, Prof. Leeat Keren, and Prof. Michael Angelo for providing detailed information and facilitating access to the corresponding datasets.
+This project has been made possible in part by grant number 2024-345909 from the Chan-Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation

 # References